 Finding the local Silicon Valley Schools

-If you are new to the area and don’t know what county you’re in, let alone which school district, a helpful site (which seems to be correct about 99% of the time) is SchoolAndHousing.com.
-At that website you can input any Silicon Valley address and get the local elementary, middle and high schools assigned to that address.
+If you are new to the area and don’t know what county you’re in, let alone which school district, two helpful sites (which seem to be correct about 99% of the time) are GreatSchools.org and SchoolAndHousing.com.
+At either of those websites you can input any Silicon Valley address and get the local elementary, middle and high schools assigned to that address, as well as view ratings and reviews (GreatSchools) and historic testing (SchoolAndHousing).
 Of course there are limitations and sometimes the boundaries between schools are not easy to follow, so be sure to always double check the assigned school with the actual district’s office or website.

 One other thing to note is that not every school district operates the same way in terms of the school of attendance.
 The city of Saratoga has one school district, Saratoga Union School District, which has open areas of attendance.
 You are not automatically assigned to any particular school in that district, but may go to any where there’s an opening if you like.
 This can be a great alternative in many cases.
 Do watch for that.